Florence30tpwk/JoinHub-Connecting-WVSU-Students-to-Organizations/README.md

 - Chat and connect with fellow members in their chosen communities

 JoinHub simplifies campus engagement by combining **discovery, communication, and participation** in one accessible mobile app.

+##  Features

+-  Personalized recommendations for organizations
+-  Centralized list of official WVSU orgs
+-  Apply and track org applications in-app
+-  Receive announcements and chat with members
+-  View upcoming events and campus activities
+-  Real-time notifications for updates